kelloggm/checkerframework-gradle-plugin/README.md

 The plugin works by modifying the arguments to `JavaCompile` tasks in the Gradle build so that the typechecker is run as part of the compilation process.
-By default, this plugin adds any typecheckers you specify to the `:compileJava` task that the `'java'` plugin provides.
+By default, this plugin adds the typecheckers you specify to all `JavaCompile` tasks in your project.

 ### Adding dependencies